Degree in Chemistry by the University of A Coruña

 • Quality control, auditing and accreditation.

-• Control, management, evaluation and environmental audit.
+• Environmental control, management, evaluation and audit.

-• Treatment, storage and/or waste disposal.
+• Treatment, storage and/or disposal of waste.
+Water purification.

 • Transport of dangerous goods.